sclaussen/fourfours/README.md

-Here's a summary of each rule set including the total generated expressions, how many result in an integer solution between 0 and 1000, and a description of the numbers and operations they support.
+Here's a summary of each rule set including the total generated expressions, how many result in an integer solution between 0 and 1000, and a description of the numbers and operations the rule set used for its execution.

 ```
                  Expression    Solutions